FelipeSSac/FelipeSSac/README.md

 ### Hello there, my name is Felipe S. Souza👋

 - 🔭 I’m currently working with Node.js and Kotlin.
-- 💬 Ask me about JavaScript and TypeScript.
+- 💬 Ask me about solving any kind of problem.
 - 🚀 Currently working to reach the next level and beyond.

 ##